emiliosheinz/full-cycle-event-driven-architecture/README.md

 ## Testing the application

+Below are instructions on how to interact with the microservices contained in this repository.

+By default, two accounts are created in the Wallet Core MySQL database with IDs `1` and `2`, each with a balance of `1000`.
+You can either choose to create your own accounts or test the transactions using the ones already available in the database.

+### Wallet Core

+The requests listed below are all made to the `wallet-core` microservice.

-### Create clients
+#### Create clients

-The request below creates a client and returns the client ID.
+Creates a client and returns the client ID.
 You will need this ID to create an account.

 ```bash
 curl --location 'http://localhost:3000/clients' \